Nonprofits in trouble: One-third of organizations may not survive pandemic, recession

 “We do think there’s going to be a big drop-off” in the number of nonprofits, Jones said.
 “A year from now, we think the landscape will look very different.”

 The Washington region is hardly alone.
-A July report by Deloitte said early estimates of contraction in the U.S. nonprofit sector range from 10 percent to 40 percent.
+A July report by Deloitte’s Monitor Institute said early estimates of contraction in the U.S. nonprofit sector range from 10 percent to 40 percent.
 The report also said the need for nonprofit services will “dwarf”available resources.

 When demands on its coronavirus fund vastly exceeded donations, the Greater Washington Community Foundation had to make difficult choices.
 Its grants, ranging from $10,000 to $50,000, went to 200 nonprofits out of 1,600 requests.